Line-Up revealed for 2024 Brass in Concert Championship

-Organisers of the Brass in Concert Championship are pleased to announce the line-up for the 2023 event, set to take place at Sage Gateshead on Saturday 18 November.
+Organisers of the Brass in Concert Championship are pleased to announce the line-up for the 2024 event, set to take place at The Glasshouse International Centre for Music on Saturday 16 and Sunday 17 November.

-The flagship Brass in Concert Championship - in association with World of Brass and supported by Banks Group and Yamaha - will feature 11 bands, led by defending champion Brighouse and Rastrick.
-The contest will be compered by the brilliant and evergreen Frank Renton, and will be made up of bands from England, Wales, Norway and the USA.
+The flagship Brass in Concert Championship - in association with World of Brass and supported by Banks Group and Yamaha - will feature 11 bands, led by defending champion Foden's.
+The contest will be compered by the brilliant and evergreen Frank Renton, and will be made up of bands from England, Wales, Scotland and Norway.

 Aldbourne Brass Band